Quramy/angular2-load-children-loader/README.md

 ## Why?

-To load sub modules asynchronously with webpack, you can use [es6-promise-loader](https://github.com/gdi2290/es6-promise-loader).
+To load sub modules asynchronously with webpack, you use only [es6-promise-loader](https://github.com/gdi2290/es6-promise-loader).
 For example:

 ```ts
 import { Routes, RouterModule } from "@angular/router";